barlog-m/spt-andern/README.md

 `insuranceIncreaseStorageTime` increase storage time for Prapor and Therapist (14 days).

+`cheeseQuests` disable gear and weapon conditions for same quests.
+For example DMR allowed for any quest required bolt action rifle.

 ## Installation

 Put folder `BarlogM-Andern` from zip file into your `user/mods` folder